vsfarrar/seismic_wg1p6/README.md

 * Include graduate students taking the course if they recieved a letter grade (see above point)
 * Include both full- and part-time students
 * Include both degree-seeking and non-degree-seeking students (no filter on major either)
+* Include students even if they are missing some demographic data (our code will interpret these conservatively)

 ## Dataset Format and Variables